riceissa/issarice.com/wiki/software.md

 - PDF.js or Atril or the Chrome PDF viewer for most PDF files.
   For short PDFs, PDF.js suffices, but for longer PDFs I usually download a copy and read them on Atril.
-- Still looking for a good epub reader.
-  I currently use FBReader but find the scrolling mechanism annoying.
 - `youtube-dl`
 - GNU userland, mainly because that's what comes with Debian and Ubuntu and is what I'm most used to.